whizsid/whizsid.github.io/blog/posts/generate_php_api_client_1.md

 ## Starting The Project

-First of all crrete a github repository and clone it.
+First of all create a github repository and clone it.
 Then create a gitignore file with these contents:-

 ```